 However get off the beaten path and travel can get tougher but as far as backpacking goes that’s part of the adventure.

-There are so many more places you can go to in Tanzania but these ones listed here are the best for an overall feel of the country.
+There are so many more places you can go to in Tanzania but these ones listed here are the best for an overall feel for the country.

-Going from Kenya through Tanzania and onwards to Malawi, Zambia, Botswana, Namibia, and South Africa, makes for an awesome Africa backpacking route and is the one I have done twice now.
+Going from Kenya through Tanzania and onwards to Malawi, Zambia, Botswana, Namibia, and South Africa, makes for an awesome African backpacking route and is the one I have done twice now.

 For more information on the region take a look at my backpacking in Kenya guide with a 2 weeks itinerary.